Just admit it: you’re a travel blogs junkie.

 Bistra and Nace follow the locals and dance their way through the world.
-They also love immersing themselves into new adventures and trying new activities everywhere they go.
+They also love immersing themselves in new adventures and trying new activities everywhere they go.
 Just look at the cool stuff they’ve been doing while exploring their home country, Bulgaria!
 Don’t you just want to book a flight and start your new adventure with them?

 Must-read post: Our favorite spots for active outdoors and adventure in Bulgaria

-The adventure travel addict and photographer Matt says, that he wants to take risks, meet interesting people, challenge himself and learn as much as possible.
-For him adventure travel is much more than just participating in extreme activities — it’s about breaking out of your comfort zone, immersing yourself in different cultures and trying new things, seeing the world from someone else’s perspective.
+The adventure travel addict and photographer Matt says, that he wants to take risks, meet interesting people, challenge himself, and learn as much as possible.
+For him adventure travel is much more than just participating in extreme activities — it’s about breaking out of your comfort zone, immersing yourself in different cultures and trying new things, and seeing the world from someone else’s perspective.

 Must-read post: My 30 Best Travel Tips After 4 Years Traveling The World

 This travel blog is about the adventures of a sailing family, who owns a catamaran instead of a house.
-After emigrating from Bulgaria to Canada and working as truck drivers, Ivo and Mira sold everything, bought a catamaran, learned how to sail and started exploring the world with their daughter (their son decided to go back to Canada after a few months).
+After emigrating from Bulgaria to Canada and working as truck drivers, Ivo and Mira sold everything, bought a catamaran, learned how to sail, and started exploring the world with their daughter (their son decided to go back to Canada after a few months).
 Currently, they’re on their longest sail from Ecuador to New Zealand.

 Must-read post: Hiking Volcan Baru